dixonjohgithub/aihub_ai_ml_wrangler/tasks.md

   - Redis cache and Celery task queue set up
   - Alembic migrations configured
   - Comprehensive test suite added
+- ✅ **T5: Docker Configuration** - Merged to main
+  - Docker Compose for development and production
+  - Optimized Dockerfiles for all services
+  - Nginx reverse proxy with security headers
+  - Complete deployment documentation

 ## Project Overview
 Building a statistical data imputation and analysis tool with AI-powered recommendations using OpenAI API for feature engineering, encoding, and imputation strategies.